Egalitarian Resource Sharing Over Multiple Rounds: Introduction

 We seek mechanisms that are resource monotonic (RM), that is, if the supply of one or more resources is increased, no agent experiences a decrease in utility.
 We seek mechanisms that are also population monotonic (PM), that is, if the endowment of one or more agents is decreased, no other agent experiences a decrease in utility.

-In this paper, we present an egalitarian mechanism for allocating resources to agents over multiple rounds and provide an efficient algorithm to compute the allocation.
-Our mechanism is frugal, LMMF, GSP, $1/2$-SI (a relaxation of SI), NW, PE, EF, RM, and PM.
-We also show that there is no MMF $\alpha$-SI mechanism for any $\alpha > 1/2$.
-The significance of our work is discussed in greater detail in Section~\ref{sec:significance}.
-But first, we review relevant prior work in Section~\ref{sec:related_work}.
+For the offline setting, we present an egalitarian mechanism for allocating resources to agents over multiple rounds and provide an efficient algorithm to compute the allocation.
+Our mechanism is frugal, LMMF, GSP, $\frac12$-SI (a relaxation of SI), NW, EF, RM, and PM.
+We also show that there is no MMF $\CoeffSI$-SI mechanism for any $\CoeffSI > \frac12$.
+The significance of our work is discussed in greater detail below, but first we review relevant prior work.